khdlr/HED-UNet/content/pixeldino.md

 comparable to landslides induced by permafrost thaw.
 Their detection and monitoring is important for understanding the dynamics of permafrost thaw and the vulnerability of permafrost across the Arctic.
-In order to do this efficiently with deep learning, large amounts of annotated data are needed, of which currently we do not have enough.
+To do this efficiently with deep learning, large amounts of annotated data are needed, of which currently we do not have enough.